Abdullah2100/ecommerce_full_stack/README.md

 # ASP E-Commerce Backend
 Description
-A modern e-commerce backend API built with Asp, Entity Framework , Postgresql, and Prisma.
+A modern e-commerce backend API built with Asp, Entity Framework , Postgresql, and Entity Framework.
 This project provides a complete solution for building and managing an e-commerce platform with features including user authentication, product management, shopping cart, order processing, and more.

 Features
 User Management - Registration, authentication, profile management